Amazon teams with Samsung, studios on ultra high-definition TV

 "You need great content and compatible devices, but you also need a service that can deliver that content to your devices so that it plays beautifully."

-In Monday's announcement, Amazon also named 20th Century Fox and Discovery among its media partners.
+In Monday's announcement, Amazon also named 20th Century Fox (FOXA.O) and Discovery (DISCA.O) among its media partners.
 It added that it will film all original series slated for 2014 in 4K ultra high-def.
+(Editing by Ken Wills)